-These are a lot of work so we only make them on special occasions.
-But they are SO delicious!
+These are a lot of work so we only make them on special occasions or long weekends.
+They are SO delicious and decadent.

 - 1 C whole milk